 Buy a good belt, and you never need to buy another one again.
 Andersons's leather belts are made in Italy and are a true luxury item as there are 100 steps to the production.
 Loop over jackets and coats to make your outfit look more put together.

 Mansur Gavriel Pillow Reversible Padded Leather Tote Bag (£366)

 A leather tote is an item that everyone needs for carrying papers, laptops or heavy makeup bags.
 Mansur Gavriel's are discreet but elegant.

 Crossbody Bag: A.P.C.

-A.P.C. creates its iconic moon-shaped crossbody bag in every colour you could hope for, but the classic brown leather version will always remain chic.
+A.P.C. creates its iconic moon-shaped crossbody bag in every colour you could hope for, but the classic brown and black leather version will always remain chic.
 It's simple enough to go with every single outfit and is practical too thanks to the size and compact shape.

 Longines Dolcevita Watch (£1050)